 - If you do not enjoy your gold jewelry or coins, and need the money, now is an excellent time to sell gold bullion, coins, scrap or jewelry.

 Also, it may make sense to sell your gold, and buy stocks or an index fund to take advantage of the down stock market.
+You are essentially selling your gold high, and buying stocks or real estate low — exactly the best way to invest.

 Can you make money selling gold?

-Historically, gold has been one of the best investments over the long-term.
+Gold has been one of the best investments over the long-term.
 Today, as the stock market goes down, is an especially good time to sell gold, since gold prices tend to rise as the economy and stock market go down.

 How much does gold sell for?